Dental braces and orthodontics

 - Fixed braces: These are the most common type of braces and stay fixed in the mouth at all times with brackets glued to teeth linked with wires.

-- Removable braces: Wires are connected to a plastic plates covering the roof of the mouth which clip onto the targeted teeth when it is put in the mouth to achieve limited tooth movement.
+- Removable braces: Wires are connected to a plastic plate covering the roof of the mouth which clip onto the targeted teeth when it is put in the mouth to achieve limited tooth movement.

 - Functional appliances: A pair of removable plastic braces work together on upper and lower teeth.